MihaiBogdanDeaconu/Algebraic-Structures-Generator-Script/README.md

 ---

+## Mathematical Background

+The key to efficiently generating these structures was the use of mathematical properties, combined with recursive backtracking.

+### 1\.
+Semigroup Generation

+The script can generate all possible semigroups of a given order `n`.
+It utilizes a backtracking algorithm to systematically explore combinations of elements and verify **associativity** for each potential semigroup.

+### 2\.
+Abelian Group Generation

+Abelian Groups of a given order are recursively built using backtracking, using the structural properties of the operation table of a commutative (Abelian) group:

+  - **Symmetry** with respect to the main diagonal.
+  - **Element uniqueness** on each row and column.
+  - The existence of the **identity element**.
+  - Keeping its **associative nature**.

+### 3\.
+Subgroup Enumeration

+The script enumerates all subgroups of the Abelian Group `(ℤₘ × ℤₙ, +)`.
+For a finite group `(G, +)`, a non-empty subset `H` is a subgroup of `(G, +)` if and only if `H` is a stable subset of `(G,+)`.
+Hence, we check for closure under the operation.

 ## Project Structure

 The project follows a modular structure to enforce separation of concerns, making the code clean, reusable, and easy to test.